Lorine History, Family Crest & Coats of Arms

 Another 43 words (3 lines of text) are included under the topic Early Lorine Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lorine family to the New World and Oceana
+Migration of the Lorine family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Lorine or a variant listed above: Thomas Loring, his wife and two sons who arrived in Dorchester, MA in 1634; Robert Loring, who came to Virginia in 1664; James Loring, who settled in Virginia in 1682.